panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ![Inforgraphic explaining when to use React.memo()](./images/when-to-use-react-memo-infographic.jpg)

 ### 2.1 Component renders often with the same props

-`React.memo()` is applied on functional components that given the same props, render the same output.

 The best case of wrapping a component in `React.memo()` is when you expect the functional component to render often and usually with the same props.